Irvine Park Farmers Market

-Each Tuesday, rain or shine, there is a farmer’s market at Irvine Regional Park from 9am to 1pm.
+The Irvine Park Farmers Market is held each Tuesday, rain or shine.
 The certified market is run by the Orange County Farm Bureau, which is a non-profit that supports local agriculture and management of natural resources.

 This week there was beautiful produce from Orange County and neighboring SoCal areas.
 I found fresh fruit (apples, citrus, persimmons, strawberries) and veggies (beets, Brussels sprouts, cabbage, potatoes, cabbage).
 Fresh eggs and dried fruit and nuts were also available.

 The market also has prepared and packaged foods to enjoy at the park or take home with you.
 There was granola, jam, hummus, juice, tamales, empanadas and jerky.
 I brought home some tasty Shakti nutrition bars.

 I was surprised to also find raw pet food for dogs and cats, so I got a pound to try out with my cats.
 If they like it, I’ll be back for more.

 The park is beautiful.
 This is a great spot to enjoy a stroll through the market, sample some goodies and do my shopping.